zigster64/datastor.zig/README.md

 - Direct disk I/O, no need to talk to a DB server over the wire
 - Thread safe for use in a single process
 - Optimized for both Static and Timeseries data
-- Easy to init parts of your data using arrays of values in your code, in addition to other sources

 Not intended for :

 - Scalable, multi-process database backends.
 - General Purpose data persistence.
 Datastor has a highly opinionated approach to dealing with Static vs Timeseries data
+- Current data format uses native `usize` quite a bit, so the datafiles are not 100% portable between machines with different word sizes.

 On disk format uses S2S format for object storage
 (see https://github.com/ziglibs/s2s)

-S2S is battle tested code, but it does lack a features that may or may not be a problem for your code.
+S2S is battle tested code, but it does lack a few types that it can serialize out of the box.
+You can code around this easy enough, but its something you should be aware of.

-## DANGER ZONE
+## *** DANGER ZONE ***

 This code - and this README, are purely speculative at this point.